idealo/imagededup/README.md

 * Finding near duplicates

-Traditional methods such as hashing algorithms are particularly good at finding exact duplicates while more modern methods involving convolutional neural networks are adept at finding near duplicates due to their ability to capture basic contours in images.
+Traditional methods such as hashing algorithms are particularly good at finding exact duplicates while more modern methods involving convolutional neural networks are also adept at finding near duplicates due to their ability to capture basic contours in images.

 This package provides functionality to address both problems.
-Additionally, an evaluation and experimentation framework is also provided.
+Additionally, an evaluation framework is also provided to judge the quality of deduplication.
 Following details the functionality provided by the package:
 * Finding duplicates in a directory using one of the following algorithms:
     - [Convolutional Neural Network](https://arxiv.org/abs/1704.04861)
     - [Perceptual hashing](http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html)